 Muscle memory is a fascinating phenomenon that influences our ability to build muscle and maintain fitness.
-To better understand this concept and use it to our advantage, it is essential to learn how muscle memory works, its benefits and limitations, and how to leverage it to improve your athletic performance.
+To better understand this concept and use it to our advantage, it's essential to learn how muscle memory works, its benefits and limitations, and how to harness it to improve your athletic performance.

 What is muscle memory?

-Muscle memory refers to our body's ability to efficiently perform movements and actions to which it has been exposed before.
-Indeed, the nervous system and muscles work together to create and store "memories" of these movements.
+Muscle memory refers to our body's ability to efficiently perform movements and actions it has previously experienced.
+The nervous system and muscles work together to create and store "memories" of these movements.
 This memory allows muscles to more easily regain their shape and strength after a period of inactivity or when resuming exercise.
-Several explanations can be given to explain this phenomenon such as neural adjustments and changes at the cellular and molecular level.
+Several explanations can be given for this phenomenon, such as neural adjustments and changes at the cellular and molecular levels.

 How is muscle memory developed?

 When learning a new movement or skill, the brain actively works to create connections between neurons responsible for muscle coordination and control.
-As these connections strengthen, the brain becomes more efficient at sending signals to the muscles to successfully execute the movement.
+As these connections strengthen, the brain becomes increasingly efficient at sending signals to the muscles and thus successfully executing the movement.
 This improvement reflects the nervous system's adaptation to this specific training.

 The different types of muscle memory